What Do I Do If A Tooth Gets Knocked Out?

 - Go to your dentist.

-We are here to help you protect your wonderful smile,
+We are here to help you protect your beautiful smile,

 if you have any questions please call our office 330-494-6305.